AndrewYHuang/advent-of-code-2020/README.md

 ## Day 2
 Another cute problem!
 Spent most of the time working out how to use string operations, and Iterator methods.

+## Day 3
+Something about using 2D vectors instead of a jagged array but I'm too lazy.